-This test code defines a MockMessenger struct that has a sent_messages field with a Vec of String values to keep track of the messages it’s told to send.
-We also defined an associated function new to make it convenient to create new MockMessenger values that start with an empty list of messages.
-We then implement the Messenger trait for MockMessenger so that we can give a MockMessenger to a LimitTracker.
-In the definition of the send method, we take the message passed in as a parameter and store it in the MockMessenger list of sent_messages.
+This test code defines a MockMessenger struct u that has a sent_messages field with a Vec of String values v to keep track of the messages it’s told to send.
+We also define an associated function new w to make it convenient to create new MockMessenger values that start with an empty list of messages.
+We then implement the Messenger trait for MockMessenger x so we can give a MockMessenger to a LimitTracker.
+In the definition of the send method y, we take the message passed in as a parameter and store it in the MockMessenger list of sent_messages.

-In the test, we’re testing what happens when the LimitTracker is told to set value to something that’s over 75% of the max value.
+In the test, we’re testing what happens when the LimitTracker is told to set value to something that is more than 75 percent of the max value z.
 First, we create a new MockMessenger, which will start with an empty list of messages.
 Then we create a new LimitTracker and give it a reference to the new MockMessenger and a max value of 100.
-We call the set_value method on the LimitTracker with a value of 80, which is more than 75% of 100.
+We call the set_value method on the LimitTracker with a value of 80, which is more than 75 percent of 100.
 Then we assert that the list of messages that the MockMessenger is keeping track of should now have one message in it.

-There’s one problem with this test, however:
+However, there’s one problem with this test, as shown here:

 error[E0596]: cannot borrow immutable field `self.sent_messages` as mutable